dsusco/tp.net-armageddon.org/_site/_units/dominatrix.md

   - "synapse-3"
 notes:
   |
     May step over units and and pieces of terrain that are lower then the unit's abdomen and less than 2cm wide.
 Critical Hit Effect: The unit takes a point of damage.
-Roll a D6, on a roll of 1 all units within 5cm take a hit on a roll of 6+, and on a roll of 6 the unit loses <em>supreme commander</em> and <em>synapse (3)</em>.
+Roll a D6, on a roll of 1 all units within 5cm take a hit on a roll of 6+, and on a roll of 6 the unit loses _supreme commander_ and _synapse (3)_.
 weapons:
   -
     id: "bio-titan-bio-cannon"